|Optical Oceanography Laboratory College of Marine Science|

 This page provides links to Sargassum forecast or outlook bulletins (see bottom of this page), which are updated routinely.
 The bulletins started in early February 2018, and they are meant to give an outlook of Sargassum bloom probability in certain regions in the upcoming months, based on bloom conditions in previous months, and previous years.

 In January 2018, unusually high amount of Sargassum was caught in satellite imagery in both the Caribbean and the central West Atlantic.
 While the former could only be peered by January 2015, the latter represented a historical record.
 Based on these observations and based on the connectivity between the two regions, in early February 2018 we generated and distributed our first 1-page Sargassum outlook bulletin for the Caribbean Sea, and predicted that 2018 would be a major bloom year for the Caribbean.

-While the monthly bulletins can be found at the bottom of this page, the month of June 2019 showed a total Sargassum coverage of 1000 km2 as compared with a historical mean of 200 km2 between 2011 and 2017, for the area bounded by 8-23°N and 89-58°W. The bloom extent in 2019 is significantly higher than most of the years during 2011-2018 for the Caribbean and the central West Atlantic.
-The reasons behind this record-high bloom, however, are yet to be determined.
+While the monthly bulletins can be found at the bottom of this page, the amount of Sargassum decreased during the month of September 2020, showing a total Sargassum coverage of 210 km2 as compared with a historical mean of 220 km2 between 2011 and 2017, for the area bounded by 8-23°N and 89-58°W. The overall bloom extent in 2019 was significantly higher than most of the years during 2011-2018 for the Caribbean and the central West Atlantic.
+The reasons behind this record-high bloom and the strong decrease since September 2019, however, are yet to be determined.